InnovativeInventor/InnovativeInventor/README.md

 - **[chesscompress](https://github.com/InnovativeInventor/chesscompress):** Chess move compression for efficient storage of chess games (~90% compression) with asymmetric numeral systems.

 - **[deeppacket](https://github.com/InnovativeInventor/deeppacket):** GAN to fool deep packent inspection (DPI) and circumvent censorship.

-### 🗄️ Archive Team
-I also have spent some time helping out [Archive Team](https://www.archiveteam.org/) by writing software that smartly queues some archiving jobs onto ~100 servers through an IRC interface.
-This code is quick and messy and totally deserves a thoughtful rewrite.
-But, hey -- it works (kinda)!

-- **[queuebot](https://github.com/InnovativeInventor/queuebot):** An autoscaling queueing service for archivebot for eventual upload to the Internet Archive's Wayback Machine (WBM).
-Currently focusing on automatic archival of missing political and governmental twitter accounts.
-Was live on efnet/#archivebot.
-Messy code!

-- **[archivist](https://github.com/InnovativeInventor/archivist):**  Archiving politically and culturally important social media with archiveteam and archivebot (on IRC) to IA's WBM.
-Was live on efnet/#archivebot.
-Messy code!

 # 🧰 Tooling